Scholarships and Fellowships

 - Chicago Booth Fellowships - Chicago Booth fellowships, which offer more than financial assistance, are structured to foster long-term career mentoring relationships with Chicago Booth faculty, alumni, and corporate leaders.

 How Decisions Are Made

-Some Chicago Booth fellowships and Corporate fellowships are intended to advance Chicago Booth's educational mission of preparing leaders who bring diverse viewpoints to our MBA program and the workplace.
+Some Chicago Booth fellowships are intended to advance Chicago Booth's educational mission of preparing leaders who bring diverse viewpoints to our MBA program and the workplace.
 Like our admissions decisions, all award decisions are made by the admissions committee, using a comprehensive approach that takes into account a variety of personal criteria, including educational achievement; life experiences; personal interests; location of residence; student's goals and background as indicated in the application for admission; and veteran status.
 Many scholarship and fellowship decisions are made according to the criteria of our donors.
 In short, we give serious consideration to all students who can bring the educational benefits of diverse viewpoints to Chicago Booth, regardless of whether a particular candidate is a member of one or more traditionally underrepresented or underserved groups.

 Chicago Booth offers top candidates merit-based awards that are awarded at the time of admission.
 There is no formal application process for merit-based awards.
 The scholarship and fellowship committee works to identify those students who have excelled in academics, work experience, and service to the community.
 Other factors may include intended concentration and the overall strength of the pool.

 Full-Time admitted students are eligible for the following Chicago Booth fellowships: